JensMulder/BakerApp/baker-app/README.md

 - Install react, react router-DOM
 - Install Axios
 - Create .env in projectroot with "REACT_APP_API_BASE_URL=http://localhost:8080/api"
 - Create a new folder called "recourses" in /src/main.
-Add the following properties  to it (LOOK AT BOTTOM OF FILE (paste resources))
+Add the following properties  to it (LOOK AT BOTTOM OF FILE (paste resources)) in the backend
 ### `npm run start` (starting the application)

 Runs the app in the development mode.\